 NARRATION: The PMRC argued that songs about sex and violence were having a dangerous impact.

-SUSAN BAKER Teen pregnancies and teenage suicide rates are at epidemic proportions today.
+ARCHIVAL (C-SPAN HEARINGS): SUSAN BAKER: Teen pregnancies and teenage suicide rates are at epidemic proportions today.

 ARCHIVAL (CSPAN HEARINGS):